-Call your senators' or representatives’ local and Washington offices to remind them that you need their assistance in tracking the grant application.
+Do e-mail or call your senators' or representative's local and Washington offices to remind them that you need their assistance in tracking the grant application.

 Don't scream at or threaten elected officials.
-You really need their influence to help you get your grant funded — if not this time, the next time it’s submitted for funding consideration.
+You really need their influence to help you get this and future grants funded.

-At the federal level, you receive a telephone call from one of your elected officials in Washington.
-He or she notifies you of your funding award and issues the official press release to your local newspaper.
-Shortly after that, you receive a call or an e-mail from the Office of Management and Budget, known as the OMB.
+At the federal level, you may receive a telephone call from one of your elected officials in Washington, who notifies you of your funding award and issues the official press release to your local newspaper.
+If your official doesn't contact you, you can expect to receive an e-mail from the Office of Management and Budget, known as the OMB.